-In truth, LigoLab’s LIS system was designed with the flexibility to support labs of all sizes fully, and a growing percentage of LigoLab clients are choosing the cloud-based server option.
+In truth, LigoLab’s pathology lab software was designed with the flexibility to support labs of all sizes fully, and a growing percentage of LigoLab clients are choosing the cloud-based server option.

 “25 to 30 percent of our clients don’t have in-house IT departments,” added Avunjian.

-Regardless of whether your lab chooses the on the Cloud or the on-premises option, you’re in good hands with LigoLab’s comprehensive platform and its attractive monthly license and support fee that aligns with a lab’s financial goals.
-The fee is based on monthly volume and case type.
-The higher the monthly volume, the lower the cost per case/report.
-The license also has no limit on the number of users and 24/7 support.
+Regardless of whether your lab chooses the on the Cloud or the on-premises option, you’re in good hands with LigoLab’s comprehensive LIS software platform and its attractive usage-based license and support fee that aligns with a lab’s immediate needs and financial goals.
+The fee is based on tiered pricing, plus monthly volume and case type.
+Also noteworthy, the LigoLab LIS software license has no limit on the number of users or support.

-LigoLab provides its partner laboratories with all the modules it will need to be successful, a refreshing alternative to the nickel and diming approach used by legacy system vendors that hide behind hidden costs for modules and future upgrades.
+LigoLab provides its partner laboratories with all the modules it will need to be successful, a refreshing alternative to the hidden cost approach used by legacy LIS system vendors that hide behind add-on costs for modules beyond a base set-up and future upgrades.

-In addition to modules that support anatomic pathology, clinical pathology, molecular diagnostics, revenue cycle management, and direct-to-consumer, the license and support fee also includes access to all of the platform’s support modules and support engines.
-This includes solutions for Outreach, Specimen Tracking, QC/QA Quality Control, Document Imaging, Client Portal (Remote Orders/Report Delivery), and Business Intelligence Reporting (Dashboarding).
-With LigoLab, users get all the benefits that come with a comprehensive platform from day one.
+In addition to modules that support anatomic pathology, clinical pathology, molecular diagnostics, lab revenue cycle management, and direct-to-consumer lab testing, the license and support fee also includes access to all of the platform’s support modules and support engines.
+This includes solutions for Outreach, Specimen Tracking, QC/QA Quality Control, Document Imaging, Client Portal (Remote Orders/Report Delivery), Inventory Management, and Business Intelligence Reporting (Widgets and Dashboards).
+With LigoLab, users get all the benefits that come with a comprehensive LIS software platform from day one.

-LigoLab is an award-winning provider of innovative end-to-end healthcare software for pathology laboratories, servicing 150+ facilities nationwide.
-LigoLab Operating Platform empowers laboratories to serve patients better, differentiate themselves in the marketplace, scale their operations and become more compliant, and more profitable.
+LigoLab is an award-winning provider of innovative end-to-end laboratory information systems for pathology laboratories, servicing nearly 300 facilities nationwide.
+LigoLab Informatics Platform empowers laboratories to serve patients better, differentiate themselves in the marketplace, scale their operations, and become more compliant and more profitable.